DNinjaDev07/oncodepayment/Jenkins/README.md

 The Jenkins file in [Jenkinsfile](/Jenkinsfile) has 4 stages.

-- Increment version
+- Increment pom.xml version
-- Build java jar
+- Build JAR file
-- Build docker image and push to docker hub.
+- Build docker image and push to AWS Elastic Container Registry (ECR).
 - Recommit pom.xml to Github that has updated version.
+- Deploy to AWS EKS Cluster